Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 * As a user, I want to be able to view images and specifications for each model of the Kawasaki NINJA so that I can make an informed decision.

-* As a user i would like to learn about the history of the ninja motorbike
+* As a user I would like to learn about the history of the ninja motorbike

 * As a user, I want to be able to contact the website's owner if I have any questions or concerns.